MatheusQCardoso/mqc_filemanager/README.md

 `File.getMimeType()`

 Returns a string containing the MIME type for the file.

 `File.getPath()`

 Returns the full path for the file as a string.

-`File.getSize([ _format])`
+`File.getSize([ _format, _round])`

 Returns the size for the file in bytes, as an integer.
-A format parameter can be passed for type of return.<br>
+A format parameter can be passed for type of return.
+If the round parameter receives a value of true, it rounds the result to an integer.<br>
 Supported: 'B' (default), 'KB', 'MB', 'GB'. <br>
-P.S.: 'B' and 'KB' will always be integers.
-'MB' and 'GB' can be doubles.
+P.S.: 'KB', 'MB' and 'GB' are returned as doubles.

 **Utils**